To opt out of AFSCME Council 25 dues:

 Sometimes people have a faith-based objection to unions’ expenditures.
 To learn more about some of the major public unions’ expenditures in light of common faith beliefs, click here.

 AFSCME Council 25

-AFSCME Council 25 collected $7.9 million from its members in 2020, according to reports the union must file with the U.S Dept. of Labor.
+AFSCME Council 25 collected $7.4 million from its local affiliates in 2022, according to reports the union must file with the U.S Dept. of Labor.

-- $31,900 was spent on an executive board meeting at a four-star Westin hotel in Detroit.
+- $53,200 was spent on hotels and travel expenses, including $31,926 spent on an executive board meeting at a four-star hotel in Troy, MI.

 AFSCME Council 25 paid 67 employees in 2022.
 Of those, 6 were paid six-figures.
 Union president Lawrence Roehrig’s compensation was $208,944.

 Additionally, at the end of 2022, AFSCME Council 25 reported having a cash stockpile of $17.4 million.

 A portion of the dues paid by AFSCME Council 25 members also goes to support AFSCME International, headquartered in Washington, D.C.

 According to federal filings that the union must submit with the US Department of Labor, AFSCME collected $177 million from its members nationwide in 2022.